-Handling: Avoid eyes contact, skin contact and ingestion of reagents.

-Especially for outdoor use, ensure to bring back reagents, liquid waste after the measurement and used containers.
+Handling: Avoid contact of the reagents with eyes and skin.
+Do not ingest or inhale the reagents.
+Especially for outdoor use, ensure to bring back reagents, waste solutions after the measurement and used containers.

-Storage: Avoid direct sunlight and store in a well-ventilated cool and dark place.
+Storage: Avoid direct sunlight and store in a well-ventilated, cool, dry, and dark place.